flavienbwk/centos-docker-mirror/README.md

 1. Check your mirroring succeeded in `./mirror/*` or typing `du -sh ./mirror` to check the volume

-    The default configuration should make you download _XX G_
+    The default configuration should make you download _7.9 G_

 2. Run the server :